-In addition, City Council must agendize a censure of Councilmembers Martinez, de León and Cedillo, if they fail to resign.
+In the event these councilmembers fail to see the urgency of the need for their resignations, the City Council itself has a duty to act.
+In addition, City Council must agendize a censure of Councilmembers de León and Cedillo, if they fail to resign.
 Neighborhood council leaders expect a unanimous vote on these censures.
 Anything less is tantamount to an endorsement of anti-black racism, violence against children, gerrymandering, and power brokering in backroom deals, in violation of the Brown Act.